jvoigt/vatomouro/README.md

 When everything is run there you should have a somewhat plain kubernetes cluster.
 Most of this is written with ansible.

 ## /cluster

 Contains everything running in the cluster.
 Subdirs are representing the namespaces with in the cluster.

+# Issues & learnings

+## you need enough memory
+Sadly the rasp3 is not strong enough. so we just can use it for test. microk8s wont run on it.

+## You need enough disk space
+16GB as SD Disks are not enough, when one nodes crashes the pods will move to the remaining one a and soon the diskspace will run out.